- It's the only guitar you'll ever need

 Are Martin Guitars worth the money?

 Yes.
-Martin Guitars are definitely worth your money.
-Martin builds acoustic instruments that are meant to last, and their tone is world-famous.
+Martin Guitars are worth your money.
+Martin builds acoustic instruments meant to last, and their tone is world-famous.

 Martin also comes with a lifetime limited warranty on all of their guitars.